guidodinello/Taller-de-Programacion/README.md

 The project consists on 3 elements:

 * servidor-central: the desktop app.
-* servidor-movil: a sub version of the website design for mobile devices.
+* servidor-movil: a sub version of the website, design specifically for mobile devices.
 * turismo.uy: the website.
-* servidor-web-estatico: static templates made for the website design.
+* servidor-web-estatico: static designs for the website.

 Compilation: